KnBrckr/picasa-album-uploader/readme.txt

 * Plugin development initiated

 == Upgrade Notice ==

+= 0.4 =
+* Allow sites not using Permalinks to work with the plugin
+* Improved debugging and error messages to isolate plugin problems detected by users

 = 0.3.1 =
 * Fixes interaction issue with WordPress.com Stats plugin - When both plugins are enabled, navigation to the picasa uploader pages will cause an execution timeout in the Stats plugin.